 Do older cats purr louder or softer?

 It depends on the individual cat.
-Some older cats purr louder because they self-soothe more often.
+Some old cats purr louder because they self-soothe more often.
 In contrast, others purr more softly due to weakened muscles or reduced energy.
 Paying attention to overall behavior helps in spotting any significant health changes.
+Cat parents should be aware that age can affect purring patterns.

 Can I make my cat purr louder?